DarkMachines/high-dimensional-sampling/manual/01_creating_a_procedure.md

-# Creating a method
+# Creating a procedure

-The high-dimensional-sampling (hds) package allows users to define sampling methods and test them on a wide variety of test functions in a neatly automated an logged manner.
-Both the experimental framework and the test functions are defined within the package, the only thing the user has to do is define the method itself.
+The high-dimensional-sampling (hds) package allows users to define sampling procedures and test them on a wide variety of test functions in a neatly automated an logged manner.
+Both the experimental framework and the test functions are defined within the package, the only thing the user has to do is define the procedure itself.

 ## Choosing the type of sampling